 As a prototype, Stanford Researchers and the International Centre for Diarrhoeal Disease Research, Bangladesh are deploying the product.
 Lotus Water is developing a strategy for scaling its approach to water disinfection, one option being establishing an independent organization with full-time employees and a distribution network.
 Interview with representative

 The key parts are currently manufactured using 3D printers.
 All parts were purchased in Dhaka, Bangladesh with exception for the regulator and constant head tank.
+Interview with representative.
 Interview with representative

 Landlords lease the device from Lotus Water company for the community’s water source.
 The landlord pays Lotus Water directly, and increases rent slightly to disperse the cost of the chlorination system evenly to each tenant; tenants pay the increased rent each month.